tytydraco/yessleep/out/Power_Outage_With_The_Smiling_Man.md

 I haven’t heard anything about that man since that fateful night in 2019 and I have no idea if he was caught or not, but since then, he has been the star of all of my nightmares.

 I know that I am not the best writer in the world, but I just wanted to tell somebody about the man that is ruining my life.

-Thanks for reading!